noripyt/django-cachalot/docs/introduction.rst

 slows down any database save by 50 ms to 3.5 seconds, depending on your database and cache sizes.
 The problem is also that django-cacheops runs this command several times at each save.
-Suppose you have a model with 3 many-to-many andyou save an object with 3 related objects per many-to-many. django-cacheops will therefore run the Redis ``KEYS`` command at least 10 times!
+Suppose you have a model with 3 many-to-many and you save an object with 3 related objects per many-to-many. django-cacheops will therefore run the Redis ``KEYS`` command at least 10 times!
 If you have a large cache and database, it means **you can wait 30 seconds